Princess of Sofiene

 Princess Anastacia da Sofiene was dead.

-Princess Anastacia’s grey eyes stared longingly out her window towards Xychosia Citadel’s courtyard.
-She pursed her pink lips and watched the servants bustling around with tables, lavender floral decorations, and even trays of food.
-Another party tonight, she shook her head.
+Princess Anastacia’s grey eyes stared longingly out the window towards Xychosia Citadel’s courtyard.
+She pursed her pink lips and watched the servants bustling around with tables, decorations, and even trays of food.
+So, it’s tonight, she shook her head.
 When was the last time she went to a party?
 Most of the time, she had either been holed up in the room or roaming around the gardens of Xychosia.